QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 - The Data Point [E]: "And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus."
 (Ephesians 2:6, NIV [E])

-- The Logic [I]: We do not drag Christ down from heaven to re-sacrifice Him.
+- The logic [I]: We do not drag Christ down from heaven to re-sacrifice Him.
 Rather, by the Spirit, we are lifted into communion with the One who is already seated there.
 This provides a coherent “network path” between the once-for-all sacrifice and the ongoing participation.

 A critical question remains: Does taking communion forgive sins?